trivialfis/pyhwloc/docs/source/build.rst

 ---------

-In addition to reusing the system hwloc installation, pyhwloc can fetch and build hwloc from source automatically during build:
+In addition to reusing the system hwloc installation, pyhwloc can fetch and build hwloc from source and bundle it into the wheel automatically:

 .. code-block:: sh